thunderbird89/esf/stories/story-adrenaline.md

 ### Treatment and Perseverance

-Staff Sergeant Logan Carter, propped up on one of the diagnostic tables, was grinning through the pain as a Xenari medic used a microsurgical tool to close the deep claw wound in his thigh.
+Staff Sergeant Logan Carter lay on one of the diagnostic tables, no longer grinning.
+The adrenaline had fully abandoned him now, leaving behind a hollow-eyed exhaustion and the growing awareness of just how badly he was hurt.
+A Xenari medic worked on the deep claw wound in his thigh with microsurgical precision.

-The medic worked with extreme care, his elongated fingers trembling slightly.
-He had never treated a patient who had sustained such injuries without screaming.
+> "How long was the fight?"
+Carter asked, his voice flat and distant.

-Carter, instead, was watching the process with mild amusement.
+The medic paused.

-> "Doc, that probe's getting awfully personal.
-You gonna at least tell me your name first?"
+> "Approximately fifteen seconds."

-The Xenari medic froze, his large obsidian eyes blinking in confusion.
+Carter blinked, staring at the ceiling.

-> "I… this is a medical procedure.
-Names are not typically—"
+> "Jesus.
+Fifteen seconds."
+His voice was barely a whisper.
+"I remember it being almost an hour.
+For me."

-Dr. Evelyn Park groaned from the next table over.
+Dr. Park, on the next table, nodded wearily.

-> "Ignore him.
-He deflects with humor when he's in pain."
+> "That's the temporal distortion.
+Time perception changes when the system floods with adrenaline."

-The Xenari looked between them, clearly trying to process human psychology alongside human physiology.
+The Xenari medic looked between them with growing fascination and concern.
+Their patients were describing their own biological processes with the detachment of field researchers.

 Further down the line, Dr. Rebecca Henshaw watched impassively as a Seraphyn medic gently applied a regenerative salve to her bloodied hands.